Rehabilitation centers in San Antonio, Texas

 If you or someone you love needs rehabilitation due to injury or illness, Methodist Healthcare is ready to help you on the road to recovery.
 Methodist Healthcare has rehabilitation centers conveniently located throughout San Antonio that provide rehabilitation services with a patient and family-centered approach.

-For more information about our physical therapy and rehabilitation services, please call (210) 785-5900.
+For more information about our rehabilitation locations, acceptance criteria, or to schedule a tour, please call (210) 785-5900.

 The rehabilitation team consists of physical, occupational and speech therapists, rehabilitation nurses, a dietitian, a pharmacist, social workers, case managers and physicians who collaborate with patients and their loved ones to create a treatment plan focused on potential, not limitations.